gherking/gherking/README.md

 ## PreCompiler

-If you want to create own pre-compiler, you only have to extends the `Default` class and override the filter and/or event methods, that you want to use; or create and object with the desired methods.
+If you want to create your precompiler, you only have to extend the `Default` class and override the filter and event methods you want to use; or create an object with the desired methods.

 ### Event methods

-Every element can be modified by using it's correspondent event methods.
+Every element can be modified by using its correspondent event methods.

-All event methods (except `onFeature`) receives the given element, it's parent and - if applicable - the index of the element.
+All event methods (except `onFeature`) receives the given element, its parent, and - if applicable - the index of the element.
-Given that all event receives the given element as an `Object`, those can be easily modified by modifying the object itself.
+Given that all events receive the given element as an `Object`, they can be easily modified by modifying the object itself.

 The following methods are available, to see exact signature of the given method, click on the name of it: